 Our first sparkling wines were launched in 2001 under the Celebrate label.
 Those early releases were made from Müller-Thurgau and Pinot Gris.
 The collection has since expanded to include Pinot Noir, Grüner Veltliner, Carmine, and rosé.
 As the program grows, we highlight how this series of sparkling wines differs from the vast majority of bubbly available on the market today:

 Celebrate Rosé of Pinot Noir

-Piquette is a refreshing vinous drink with lower alcohol; fizzy, tart, and refreshing, with pure effervescence and natural fruit flavors, it’s the perfect low calorie, low sugar alternative for a balanced lifestyle.
+Piquette is a refreshing vinous drink with lower alcohol; fizzy and tart, with pure effervescence and natural fruit flavors, it’s the perfect alternative for a balanced lifestyle.